robfinch/Qupls/Q+5 README.md

-# Welcome to Qupls4 (Q+)
+# Welcome to Qupls5 (Q+)

 ## Overview
-Qupls is an implementation of the Qupls instruction set architecture.
+Qupls5 is an implementation of the Qupls5 instruction set architecture.
 The ISA is for a 64-bit general purpose machine.
-The Qupls ISA supports SIMD and vector operations.
+The Qupls5 ISA supports SIMD and vector operations.

 ### Versions
-Qupls4 is the most recently worked on version.
-Qupls4 is the 2025 version of the Thor processor which has evolved over the years.
+Qupls5 is the most recently worked on version.
+Qupls5 is a version derived from Qupls4 which is the 2025 version of the Thor processor which has evolved over the years.
 Different versions are completely incompatible with one another as the author has learned and gained more experience.

 ### History
-Qupls4 is the most recently worked on version beginning in November 2025.
+Qupls5 is the most recently worked on version beginning in January 2026.
+Qupls4 worked on version beginning in November 2025.
 Work started on Qupls2 in February of 2025; then Qupls3 started in March.
 Work started on Qupls in November of 2023.
 Many years of work have gone into prior CPUs.

 ### Recent Additions
+The most recent change is the move to 32-bit instructions.
-The more recent addition is multiple threads of execution, and multiple streams (branch paths) of execution.
+The next more recent addition is multiple threads of execution, and multiple streams (branch paths) of execution.
 Provision for capabilities instructions were added to the instruction set.
 The capabilities version of the core requires 128-bit registers as a 64-bit capability is part of the register.
 This increases the size of the core considerably and turns Qupls into a 128-bit machine.

 ### Features Superscalar Out-of-Order version (Qupls4.sv)
-* Fixed 48-bit length instruction set.
+* Fixed 32-bit length instruction set.
 * 64-bit datapath / support for 128-bit floats (128-bit datapath for capabilities)
 * 16 entry (or more) reorder entry buffer (ROB)
 * 32 general purpose registers, unified integer and float register file
 * 32 vector registers
-* Independent sign control for each register spec. for many instructions.
 * Constants may be substituted for registers, using constant postfix instructions.
 * Register renaming to remove dependencies.
-* Dual operation instructions: Rt = Ra op Rb op Rc
 * Standard suite of ALU operations, add, subtract, compare, multiply and divide.
 * Arithmetic right shift with round.
 * Bitfield operations.
-* Conditional relative branch instructions with 21-bit displacements
+* Fused compare-and-branch conditional relative branch instructions with 23-bit displacements.
 * Vector operations.
 * 4-way Out-of-order execution of instructions
 * 1024 entry, three way TLB for virtual memory support, shared between instruction and data